health tips

 Ugh my weight is up again! → Hmm, why is my weight up again?

-I’m totally off track again today, what’s wrong with me?! → What’s not working and how can I plan for tomorrow?
+I’m totally off track again today, what is wrong with me! → What’s not working?
+How can I plan for tomorrow?

-I have so far to go, I’m never going to reach my goal. → How can I put one foot in front of the other today?
+I have sooo far to go, I’m never going to reach my goal… → How can I put one foot in front of the other today?

-When we don’t know how to do this for ourselves, we turn to coping mechanisms instead—seeking validation, controlling behaviors, people-pleasing, seeking attention, over-giving, over-performing, over-eating, alcohol, drugs, sex, video games, etc.
+Staying busy, seeking validation, controlling behaviors, people-pleasing, seeking attention, over-giving, over-performing, over-eating, alcohol, drugs, sex, video games…

-Creating safety within gets to the root of many struggles—including, for some clients I work with, lifelong eating patterns that aren’t resolved with 1) more nutritional info, 2) custom macro targets, or 3) mindset work.
+Learning how to create safety within gets to the root of many struggles with weight and eating.
+For some of my clients, it’s healed lifelong eating patterns that aren’t resolved with more information, more custom meal plans, or more mindset work.

-The best part is that this practice doesn’t ask you to change your thoughts or behaviors, because as you feel safer, your thoughts and behaviors naturally align with your intentions.
+As you feel safer, your thoughts and behaviors begin to naturally align with your intentions.

-Why: Your body’s sensations — hunger, fatigue, tension — are the data that helps you make choices for your health.
+Your body’s sensations—hunger, fatigue, tension, nausea—are the data that help you make choices for your health.

-Why: Consistent, high-quality sleep keeps your emotions balanced and is one of the biggest ways to support your energy, focus, and motivation levels.
+Consistent, high-quality sleep keeps your emotions balanced and is one of the biggest ways to support your energy, focus, motivation, and body composition.

 Sleep balances cortisol, insulin, and other key hormones that control stress, appetite, and metabolism.

-Not getting enough can negatively impact your skin, posture, and outlook — take your emotions after a night of rough sleep with a grain of salt!
+Not getting enough can negatively impact your skin, posture, and outlook.
+Take your thoughts and emotions after a night of rough sleep with a grain of salt!
+And if you are short on sleep, skip the workout and opt for rest instead.

-How much: Aim for about half your body weight in ounces per day — more if you’re active or sweating.
+Aim for about half your body weight in ounces per day—more if you’re active or sweating.

 Modern diets don’t provide enough, so supplementation can be helpful.